Home > Polymers, Specialty Chemicals & Advanced Materials > Industrial Cyclohexylamine Market

-It is also used in rubber industry for manufacturing of vulcanization accelerators.
-Moreover, increasing use in making synthetic sweeteners and for industrial water treatments will further augment the industry growth.
-Some other amines, especially morpholine is replacing the product demand in water boiler treatment may act as a restraint for industrial cyclohexylamine market over the forecasted period of time.
+Industrial cyclohexylamine is largely employed in the rubber industry for manufacturing vulcanization accelerators.
+Moreover, the widespread product usage in making synthetic sweeteners and industrial water treatment facilities will further augment industry growth.
+Some other amines, especially morpholine, have emerged as a potential alternative to cyclohexylamine in water boiler treatment and may hamper the industrial cyclohexylamine market growth through 2032.

-Cyclohexylamine generally is found from wood plant of toddalia asiatica.
+Cyclohexylamine generally is found in the wood plant of toddalia asiatica.
 It is a strong base and a flammable liquid.
-It is manufactured by the catalyst hydrogenation of aniline at high pressure and temperature by the reduction of nitrocyclohexane or by the ammonolysis of cyclohexanol.
-It is colourless or yellowish colour liquid with odour of ammonia or fish.
-It is also referred as Hexahydroaniline, Aminohexahydrobenzene, Aminocyclohexane and Cyclohexanamine.
+It is manufactured by the catalyst hydrogenation of aniline at high pressure and temperature by reducing nitrocyclohexane or by the ammonolysis of cyclohexanol.
+It is a colorless or yellowish-colored liquid with an odor of ammonia or fish.
+It is also referred to as Hexahydroaniline, Aminohexahydrobenzene, Aminocyclohexane, and Cyclohexanamine.

-The product has a melting and boiling plant at 17.7 ºC and 134.5 ºC respectively.
-Like all other amines it has a weak base when compared to other strong bases including NaOH and has a stronger base than aniline, which differs only in than its ring in aromatic.
-It also has some health hazardous effects including toxic and caustic.
-It also cause irritation in eyes and also there is possible risk of impaired fertility.
+The product has a melting and boiling point of 17.7 ºC and 134.5 ºC, respectively.
+Like all other amines, it has a weak base when compared to other strong bases, including NaOH, and has a stronger base than aniline, which differs only in its ring in aromatic.
+It also has some hazardous health effects, including toxic and caustic.
+It can cause irritation in the eyes and may also lead to impaired fertility.

-On the basis of its application, industrial cyclohexylamine market can be segmented into artificial sweeteners, corrosion inhibitors, accelerators in rubber industry, water treatment industry.
-It is also used in manufacturing several synthetic chemicals, including acid gas absorbents, dry cleaning soaps, dyes, emulsifying agents, plasticizers and insecticides.
-Among these, water treatment industry hold a major share in application segment.
-Upsurge in use of rubber in various end uses is likely to drive the product market over the estimated years.
+Global industrial cyclohexylamine market can be segmented into artificial sweeteners, corrosion inhibitors, and accelerators in the rubber and water treatment industries.
+It is also used in manufacturing several synthetic chemicals, including acid gas absorbents, dry cleaning soaps, dyes, emulsifying agents, plasticizers, and insecticides.
+Out of these, the water treatment industry holds a significant share in the application segment.
+An upsurge in the use of rubber in various end-use verticals is likely to drive the product market over the estimated years.

-Industrial cyclohexylamine market can be divided on the basis of end user industry into agriculture, chemical, dyes & pigments, rubber, food, oil, pharmaceutical, petroleum and textile industries.
-Amongst, chemical synthesis and rubber industry holds a maximum portion in end user industry segment and is considered to remain the same during the forecasted years.
+The industrial cyclohexylamine market share is divided into agriculture, chemical, dyes & pigments, rubber, food, oil, pharmaceutical, petroleum, and textile industries.
+The chemical synthesis and rubber industry holds a notable portion of the end-user industry segment and is poised to witness a similar trend during the forecasted years.

-North America industrial cyclohexylamine market will witness significant growth due to presence of substantial number of industries in the region.
-Rising research & development activities in the region will provide positive outlook to the industry growth.
-Upsurge in chemical and pharmaceutical industries will be the key reasons for propelling the future growth.
-Boom in shale gas & oil in the U.S. may have a positive effect on the industry market.
+North America industrial cyclohexylamine market is primed to witness significant growth over 2023-2032 due to the strong presence of several product manufacturers in the region.
+Rising research & development activities will provide a positive growth outlook for the regional industry.
+Commendable growth of the chemical and pharmaceutical industries will be the key reasons for propelling future growth.
+The boom in shale gas & oil in the U.S. may positively influence the market dynamics.